rebeccabilbro/titanic/README.md

 ## STEP TWO: MACHINE LEARNING FROM DISASTER
 _(You will do this portion in the Machine Learning course.)_

-Welcome back!
 The iPython Notebook for this class is called "titanicML_workshop.ipynb."
 To get it, navigate in the command line to the titanic repository that you cloned for the last class, and try:

     git stash
     git pull origin master